it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSAMModel/Security_Service_Construction_Maturity.md

 ### Benefit

-The security service is well documented.
+The security service components are well documented.

 ### Quality criteria

-- Proper usage of the security service can be determined from documentation
+- Proper usage of the security service component can be determined from documentation
 - Illustrative examples of the security service are provided

 ### Questions